 If you’d like to have more time for reading, why not include it in your morning routine?
 You don’t have to read a whole book in each sitting, but reading even one chapter every morning will add up over time — and help you learn something new.

 With these tips and tricks, your mornings will be more exciting, interesting, productive—and fun.
-After all, the most important parts of life are not work, but the small things that bring you joy.
+After all, the most important parts of life do not work, but the small things that bring you joy.
 Now get out there and enjoy yourself.